monircse061/Study-on-Designing-Machine-Learning-Systems/README.md

 # 🧠 Study-on-Designing-Machine-Learning-Systems

 Welcome to our collaborative reading group on **"Designing Machine Learning Systems"** by *Chip Huyen*.
-This repository contains study notes, presentation slides, and key discussion points from each weekly seminar.
+This repository contains study notes, presentation slides for each bi-weekly seminar.

 ---